santiagxf/azureai-x-arize/readme.md

 In this repository, you will learn how you can use models deployed in [GitHub MarketPlaces Model](https://github.com/marketplace/models) to use the best model for the right job and consume the greatest innovation.

-## Deploy
+## Using GitHub Models (Maas)

 We are using Github Models as Service to deploy the required models.
 The environment supports a dedicated codespace and you can interact with the following Serverless API endpoints.

-The following models are
-Available in the GitHub Models service:
+The following models are available in the GitHub Models service with new models expected so please check the [GitHub Marketplace Models](https://github.com/marketplace/models) for additional models:

 **AI21 Labs:**
 - AI21-Jamba-Instruct